anishi1222/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![The latest deployment is displayed in the Deployment Center.](media/functionapp-dc-latest.png 'Deployment Center')

-## Exercise 7: Rerun the workflow and verify data export
+## 演習 7: Rerun the workflow and verify data export

 **Duration**: 10 minutes